 She served on the Virginia Association of Management Analysis and Planning Executive Committee between 1990 and 1993; is an active member of Virginia's Council of State Senior Business Officers, serving as Vice President in 1998-1999 and as President from 1999-2000 and from 2013 until 2016; and is a member of the National Association of College and University Business Officers (NACUBO) and of the Society for College and University Planning (SCUP).

 Sheehy has been active in community affairs, serving as a volunteer for the United Way and a board member for the Leadership Charlottesville Alumni Association and the First Presbyterian Church.
 She served on the board of the Virginia Discovery Museum between 2001 and 2007, on the Central Virginia Partnership for Economic Development Board of Directors from 2005 to 2018, on the Virginia Retirement System Board of Trustees from 2009 until 2014, and the UVA School of Architecture Foundation Board of Trustees from 2015 to 2017.
-Currently, she serves on the Emily Couric Leadership Forum Board, the UVA Frank Batten School of Leadership and Public Policy Foundation, and the Arts in Western Education (AWE) Board.
+Currently, she serves on the Emily Couric Leadership Forum Board and the Charlottesville Regional Chamber of Commerce Board of Directors.

 Sheehy is a member of Alpha Chi Omega, and served as the Chapter Advisor for the Zeta Lambda Chapter at UVA from 1997 until 2003.
 The national sorority presented her with the Award of Achievement in 1998.
 In 1995 Sheehy was presented the Woman of Achievement Award from the University of Virginia Women Faculty and Professional Association.
 In 2000, she received the UVA Greek Outstanding Faculty Member Award.